-I ended up leaving my grandparent’s house to move to Montana and live with my mother (with whom I hadn’t lived since Kindergarten) in the witness protection program.
+I left my grandparent’s house to move to Montana and live with my mother (with whom I hadn’t lived since Kindergarten) in the witness protection program.

 One of the first things she said to me was, “They have an equestrian program here.”

-An equestrian program…as if I could attend college and get a degree in HORSES.
+An equestrian program…as in I could attend college and get a degree in HORSES.

 I did not know what to do with an Equestrian degree, but I loved horses!